Construction Department Career Pathway

-From day one, you’ll work on-site and in the classroom to gain all the technical skills and industry knowledge you need to help run a site.
-You’ll learn your trade on-site, working through a range of development modules that cover everything from foundations to customer demonstrations.
-This will be complemented by classroom and online learning where you’ll understand best practice and master the regulation and construction knowledge you’ll need to build a long-lasting successful career in the industry.
+From day one, you’ll work on-site as a Trainee Assistant Site Manager to gain all the technical skills and industry knowledge you need to help run a site, and start your journey along the construction department career pathway.
+You’ll gain your technical experience on-site, working through a range of development modules over a 12-month period, covering everything from foundations to customer demonstrations.
+You’ll also benefit from face-to-face group sessions and online learning modules.
+You’ll understand best practice and master the regulation and construction knowledge you’ll need to build a long-lasting successful career in the industry.

-You will also spend time in other departments in the business to gain an understanding of what they do and how this links into your role.
-This is supported by a matrix of Safety, Health and Environment (SHE) training and a module at a Simulation Centre where you have the opportunity to put into practice everything you have learned.
+You’ll also spend time in other departments in the business to gain an understanding of what they do and how this links into your role.
+This is supported by a matrix of Safety, Health and Environment (SHE) training and a module at a Simulation Centre where you have the opportunity to put into practice everything you have learnt.
+We’ll also encourage and support you to achieve your NVQ Level 4 in Construction Site Supervision.
 For a detailed overview, click here.

-We see our future Site Managers and potentially Contracts Managers and Directors coming through this programme.
-We will push you to make the most of the programme and while it will be challenging, it won’t be one you can’t handle.
+At the end of the 12-month programme (if not before), we’d expect you to become a fully qualified Assistant Site Manager, taking on more responsibility.
+From there, the future is yours.
+That could be continuing on-site, progressing to a Site Manager role, or into a Contracts Manager, Project Manager or Construction Director role.
+We will push you to make the most of the programme and whilst it will be challenging, it won’t be one you can’t handle.
 It’s a fast-paced environment but one where you won’t be left behind.

-If you have construction experience that’s great but it’s not essential.
+You don’t need any formal qualifications to join this programme.
+If you have construction experience that’s great, but it’s not essential.
 What really matters is that you’re passionate about starting a career in construction and we want people who can show us that.
 We also have some characteristics we look for: